pmagwene/bio-data-analysis/README.md

 * Applications for biology: geospatial and genomic data
 * Principles of effective and ethical data visualization
 * Tour of useful R packages for biologists

+3 Programming best practices
+* It starts with the little things: commenting, variable names, choosing the right data structures, etc.
+* Debugging
+* Testing and validation
+* Version control: Github (using Python as an example)

+4 Python
+* First steps: familiarization with Jupyter (or Quarto?), intro to Python
+* Basics: data structues, flow control, etc.
+* Data wranging in Python: NumPy, Pandas (but not data viz and Seaborn?)
+* What and how much more is appropriate here?

 5 SQL
 * Relational database concepts